loris-verga/TheDualityOfSimilarity/_includes/intro.md

 </section>
 <br><br>

-# <span style="color:#ff4500">Birds of a Feather… Fight Together?</span>
+# <span style="color:#ff4500">Birds of a Feather… Flock Together?</span>

-### Exploring How Similarity Shapes Conflict in Reddit’s Ecosystem
+### Exploring How Similarity Shapes negativity in Reddit’s Ecosystem

 We often imagine online conflict as something that emerges between groups that share nothing in common : political opposites, rival fandoms, ideological extremes.

-But what if this intuition is wrong?<br>
-What if the most intense disputes don’t arise between opposites…
-but between communities that look almost exactly the <strong>same</strong>?
+But what if this intuition is wrong?
+What if the most intense disputes don’t arise between opposites… but between communities that look almost exactly the <strong>same</strong>?

-Reddit, with its tens of thousands of micro-communities, called subreddits, and millions of cross-subreddit references, offers the opportunity to explore this paradox.
+<a href="https://www.reddit.com/" target="_blank">Reddit</a>, with its tens of thousands of micro-communities, called subreddits, and millions of cross-subreddit references, offers the opportunity to explore this paradox.
 Communities cite one another, sometimes to praise, often to mock, and occasionally to even escalate into cultural wars.

 We have prepared a interactive graph that represents only 1500 links between subreddits (out of more than 850,000!).
 Before diving into the Reddit ecosystem, take a moment to explore the connections between a small subset of subreddits.